OmDorugade/TryHackMe-Walkthroughs/THM-CTF/Jack-of-all-trades CTF/writeup.md

   <img width="1083" height="562" alt="image" src="https://github.com/user-attachments/assets/4c400d90-3576-48e8-865d-b86320b545da" />
 </p>

-After `nmap` scan we can look that the website is on port `22` which is not normal , we have to change settings of our browser so we can access it on port `22` :
+Nmap scan shows http running on port `22` so we have to configure our browser settings so we can access it  :